 You’ve made it to one of the most beautiful cities in Florida — Miami!
 And with so much to see and do (and eat!), your money can be spent quickly.
 But you don’t have to go into debt, because this is one city that has a lot to offer- and a lot of what it offers is free (or close to it)!

-Here are 41 cheap or completely free things to do while you’re in the beautiful beach town of Miami in South Florida!
+Here are some of the best free things to do in Miami (or relatively inexpensive) while you’re in the beautiful beach town in South Florida!

 You are not going to Miami without visiting the beach.
 I won’t allow it!
 The beaches here are too beautiful to pass up, and no matter what kind of beach experience you’re looking for — Miami has it.
 Looking for parties, music, and cocktails — then South Beach is for you!

 Hoping to get some beach time in with your kids?
 Head to the beach between 30th and 16th Streets for a more family-friendly vibe.
 Visit the melting pot that is Lummus Park for some truly wonderful people-watching.
 And if you’re in the mood to see a beautiful sunset (and who isn’t?) then head to the South Pointe Park Pier!

 Head over the Rickenbacker Causeway for gorgeous views on your way to quiet Key Biscayne.
 Once there, enjoy their beaches, bike paths, and Miami views.
 Key Biscayne also offers a nearby coastal barrier reef!

 Take a walk on the Miami Beach Boardwalk, and enjoy views of the ocean on one side, and the beautiful city on the other.

 Stretching 40 blocks from South Beach, the Miami Beach Boardwalk is a must-do destination for visitors and locals alike.
 There are plenty of places to stop and eat, drink, and shop along the way.